Elena-frontend-dev/amazon-homepage-clone/README.md

 # amazon-homepage-clone
+this is the clone of the amazon homepage built using **html and css only**
+##features
+- clean and responsuve layout
-Amazon homepage clone using HTML and CSS
+- flexbox and CSS grid
+- amazon-like UI design
+- beginner-friendly project
+  ## Tech Stack
+  -HTML
+  -CSS3

+  ## Project Status
+  completed(UI Clone)

+  #Author
+  Elena